paramaggarwal/blog/content/email.-the-killer-app-no-one-saw-coming./index.md

 7. The first read later app.
 8. The first file transfer app.
 9. The first backup system.
 10. The first photo sharing app.

 All that and more.
-With e_mail_.
+With e*mail*.

----

-_If this got you thinking, hit recommend!_